mlcommons/ck/ck2/docs/concept.md

-# Concept
+# Getting Started tutorial

-Here we describe a few simple steps to help you understand the CM concept.
+Here we describe a few simple steps to let you try CM (CK2) and help you understand the [CM concepts](motivation.md).
-You will install CM v0.7.7+, transform your local directory, GitHub project, Docker container and Jupyter notebook into a database of reusable artifacts, share it with others and implement some common automation to reusable artifacts.
+You will install CM v0.7.7+, transform your local directory into a database of reusable artifacts, share it with others, implement some common automation actions to reusable artifacts, run CM automations from Python and Jupyter Notebooks, and convert any Git repository into the CM format.

 ## Install CM